top of page

 How will the 2026 World Cup affect Los Angeles neighborhoods?

-The World Cup will affect LA neighborhoods through a hub-and-spoke transit model that turns locations miles from SoFi Stadium into primary activation points.
-Transit gateways like North Hollywood, Woodland Hills, and Culver City will serve as shuttle hubs.
-Fan zones at the LA Memorial Coliseum, Venice Beach, Hansen Dam, Union Station, and Downtown Burbank will bring event-day crowds to neighborhoods across the county for 39 days.
+The World Cup will affect LA neighborhoods through a hub-and-spoke transit model that turns locations miles from SoFi Stadium into primary activation points for 39 days.
+Transit gateways like North Hollywood, Woodland Hills, and Culver City will serve as shuttle hubs on match days.
+Fan zones, watch parties, and more than 100 free Kick It in the Park events mean nearly every LA neighborhood will feel the tournament in some form.

 Which neighborhoods will be most affected by the World Cup?

 Inglewood, Lennox, and Hawthorne will experience the most direct friction from road closures and security perimeters.
 Transit gateways at North Hollywood, Pierce College in Woodland Hills, Culver City Transit Center, and Downtown Santa Monica will see heavy shuttle traffic on match days.
-Fan zones at 10 locations across the county will create localized event-day impacts throughout the tournament.
+Santa Monica and Venice will host multiple overlapping activations throughout the tournament, making them among the most active Westside neighborhoods during the World Cup.

 What does the World Cup mean for homeowners in Los Angeles?

-For most homeowners, the World Cup will be temporary disruption, not a permanent market shift.
-If you live near a transit hub, fan zone, or shuttle route, expect heavier traffic, parking pressure, and increased foot traffic on event days.
-Short-term rental demand may increase in transit-accessible neighborhoods.
-If you are selling, coordinate your showing schedule around the match calendar.
+For most homeowners, the World Cup will be a temporary disruption, not a permanent market shift.
+If you live near a transit hub, fan zone, or watch party location, expect heavier traffic and parking pressure on event days.
+If you are selling, coordinate with your agent to schedule showings around the match calendar so buyers arrive with a clear head rather than stuck in event-day gridlock.

 Is the 2026 World Cup a preview of the 2028 Olympics?

 Yes.
-Metro officials have stated that everything being done for the World Cup will set the foundation for the 2028 Olympics.
+Metro officials have stated that everything being done for the World Cup sets the foundation for the 2028 Olympics.
 The hub-and-spoke transit model, the neighborhood activation strategy, and the regional shuttle network are all being tested this summer before the Olympics arrive on a much larger scale.

 Thinking about buying or selling in the San Fernando Valley or on the Westside?
 I’d love to hear from you.
 Call or text me at 310-739-9202, or email Leegie@Leegie.com.
 I’ll give you a grounded, specific take on where you stand and how this summer’s events might affect your plans.